-- New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location; - Expanded bus and rail terminals and transfer points that significantly increase the number of diesel vehicles congregating at a single location; and - Projects in or affecting locations, areas, or categories of sites which are identified in the PM2.5 and PM10 applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation.
+- New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location; - Expanded bus and rail terminals and transfer points that significantly increase the number of diesel vehicles congregating at a single location; and - Projects in or affecting locations, areas, or categories of sites which are identified in the PM{2.5} and PM10 applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation.

-Rather than using specific PM2.5 measurements, the PM2.5 hot-spot demonstration process begins with an evaluation of whether a project fits into one or more of the POAQC categories listed above.
+Rather than using specific PM{2.5} measurements, the PM{2.5} hot-spot demonstration process begins with an evaluation of whether a project fits into one or more of the POAQC categories listed above.
 In the Bay Area, the process has been established by the MTC and requires interagency consultation with the Bay Area Air Quality Conformity Task Force (Task Force).
 The Task Force includes representatives from federal (U.S. EPA, FHWA, FTA), state (CARB, Caltrans), regional (MTC, BAAQMD, and ABAG), and subregional (Congestion Management Agencies, transit operators, local jurisdictions, etc.) agencies.

 In September 2021, the City of South San Francisco, as the project sponsor, initiated consultation with the Bay Area Air Quality Conformity Task Force.
-On September 23, 2021, the Task Force determined that the project is not a POAQC, and a detailed PM2.5 hot-spot analysis is not required.
-The project is not expected to cause or contribute to, or worsen, any violations of the federal air quality standards for PM2.5.
-The Project Assessment Form for PM2.5 Interagency Consultation and the Air Quality Conformity Task Force determination are included in Appendix D.
+On September 23, 2021, the Task Force determined that the project is not a POAQC, and a detailed PM{2.5} hot-spot analysis is not required.
+The project is not expected to cause or contribute to, or worsen, any violations of the federal air quality standards for PM{2.5}.
+The Project Assessment Form for PM{2.5} Interagency Consultation and the Air Quality Conformity Task Force determination are included in Appendix D.

-After public circulation of this EIR/EA, the project's air quality studies will be submitted to FHWA for a project-level conformity determination.
+Following public circulation of this Environmental Impact Report (EIR)/Environmental Assessment (EA), the project's air quality studies were submitted to FHWA for a project-level conformity determination, and FHWA issued their concurrence on February 6, 2023 (Appendix D).